ai-se/ai-se.github.io/index.md

 + See [our projects](projects).
 + Click on a pic to meet [our people](people):

+You can find us at *room number 3240 of the Engineering Building 2 of N.C.
+State University.*

 <a href="{{site.url}}/people/2014/08/15/Tim-Menzies/"> <img src="{{site.url}}/img/timm.png" alt="Tim Menzies" height="75" width="75"></a>
 <a href="{{site.url}}/people/2014/09/30/Wei-Fu/"> <img src="{{site.url}}/img/wei.jpg" alt="Wei FU" height="75" width="75"></a>